Skydiving training methods

 as the first one.
 Doing a Static Line or AFF jump will allow you to more easily

-afford to jump again, probably the same day!
+afford to jump again, perhaps the same day!

 Skydiving training will include any or all of the following, depending